The Transfer of Assets From the Estate to Beneficiaries Including Real and Personal Property and Satisfying Tax Lien

-In one case that I’m aware of, the wife was declared incompetent, and the husband was appointed as guardian.
-They owned a house and other property jointly, but the husband obtained a loan on commercial property titled solely in his name, which was secured by the marital home that was jointly owned with his spouse.
+In one case that I’m aware of, the wife was declared incompetent, and the husband appointed guardian.
+They jointly owned a house and other property.
+On one (1) property, the husband obtained a commercial loan titled solely in his name but secured a mortgage on their marital home jointly owned with his spouse.
 The husband died and the plaintiffs, his children, were appointed co-guardians over their mother.
-The defendant-bank sought to collect its defaulted loan against the marital home as the first mortgage holder on the property.
+The defendant bank sought to collect its defaulted loan against the marital home as the first mortgage holder on the property.
 The plaintiff-children asserted that the mortgage was invalid as the husband had failed to obtain court permission before disposing of the property.
-The court held that the ward’s property was not vigorously protected and that the husband had acted improperly and under a conflict of interest when he purchased the commercial property titled solely in his name.
+The court held that the now incapacitated wife (mother) could not be foreclosed because the husband (father) had acted improperly with a conflict of interest when he purchased the commercial property titled solely in his name.
 The court held that New Jersey laws were applicable because, although the bank knew of the guardianship, it had allowed the transaction anyway, which showed less than good faith on its part.
-This case supports the reason for my caution to representatives when dealing with estate property.
+This case supports my caution to estate representatives when dealing with estate property.

 Handling Required Tax Lien Waivers in New Jersey: Don’t Forget!

-When Do You Need an Inheritance Tax and/or Estate Death Tax Waiver from the State of New Jersey?
+When Do You Need to Get an Inheritance Tax and/or Estate Death Tax Waiver from the State of New Jersey to Finalize the Estate?